Social and Ethics Committee report

 No human rights incidents were reported during the financial year.

 In South Africa, aspects such as prohibition of child labour, compulsory labour and discriminatory practices are monitored by the Department of Labour in addition to the committee.
+Subsidiaries operating in other jurisdictions adhere to the laws labour relevant to them.

 Social and Ethics Committee constitution and operation